Geospatial Data Integration

 GreenBay_FoxRiver_sf_locs <- dplyr::bind_cols(GreenBay_FoxRiver_sf_locs, linear_references)

 We can take this one step further by indexing points to waterbodies!
 The return here tells us what waterbody our locations are near or within.
-For on-network waterbodies, it will also include the outlet flowling for each waterbody.
+For on-network waterbodies, it will also include the outlet flowline for each waterbody.

-all_wb <- dplyr::bind_rows(dplyr::select(nhdplus_data$NHDWaterbody, wbid = comid),
+dplyr::select(nhdplus_data$NHDWaterbody, wbid = comid),

-dplyr::select(nhdplus_data$NHDArea, wbid = comid))
+dplyr::select(nhdplus_data$NHDArea, wbid = comid)

 (waterbody_indexes <- hydroloom::index_points_to_waterbodies(